-- The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
-The qualifications, relevant expertise, and time commitment of the individuals on the team; - The sufficiency of the facilities to support the work; - The degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - The level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - The reasonableness of the budget and spend plan for the proposed project and objectives.
+- The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success. - The qualifications, relevant expertise, and time commitment of the individuals on the team, particularly: - Track record of pursuing development of small hydropower sites, developing innovative technologies for small hydropower, and/or designing hydraulic infrastructure; - Evidence of prior work in assessing environmental functionalities of streams; and - Evidence of previous collaborative engagement with regulatory agencies. - The degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies. - The level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan. - The reasonableness of the budget and spend plan for the proposed project and objectives.